wrafique007/Google_Advanced_Data_Analytics/Certificate/Readme.txt

-This folder contains the Google certificate from Coursera
+This folder contains the professional Google certificate about "Advanced Data Analytics" from Coursera